 “This Article was provided to us by our friends at hashching.com.au, Australia’s first online marketplace allowing consumers to access great home loan deals”

-Buying a home is a big step in your life, whether it’s an apartment, house, or mobile home, and it is normal to feel a flurry of emotions ranging from excitement to confusion to even stress.
-However, a little planning can go a long way in taking the stress out of the situation and help you navigate the real estate market with confidence.
+Buying a home is a big step in your life, whether it’s an apartment, house, or mobile home, and it is normal to feel a flurry of emotions.
+However, a little planning can go a long way in taking the stress out of the situation.
+You can navigate the real estate market with confidence.

 Climb the real estate ladder faster by following these 7 steps before you start hunting for your dream home:

 1. Check your borrowing capacity

-It is best to know how much you can borrow before you start looking for homes to prevent any disappointment at a later stage.
+It is best to know how much you can borrow before you start looking for homes.
 However, it isn’t prudent to borrow the entire amount lenders are willing to give you.
 Ideally, you should not be employing more than 30 percent of your disposable income towards servicing your mortgage.
 Therefore, in addition to determining your borrowing capacity, you must also calculate the size of the mortgage you can service comfortably before you apply for a home loan.

 2. Review your credit

 If you own a credit card or have a utility connection in your name, it is likely that you can pull up your free credit report online to review your credit history.
 This is important because lenders attach a lot of significance to your credit report while assessing your mortgage application.
-Any negative remarks on your credit file such as missed repayments or outstanding bills can stay on it for years and lower your credit score which could lead to a higher interest rate on your loan or even derail your application in certain cases.
+Any negative remarks on your credit file such as missed repayments or outstanding bills can stay on it for years.
+This could lower your credit score which could lead to a higher interest rate on your loan.
+Additionally, it could even derail your application in certain cases.

 In case you do find yourself with a low credit score, follow these tips to improve your credit score before applying for a home loan.